-In the first instance, it is hoped that the complainant will be able to discuss the issue with the member of staff concerned.
+In the first instance, it is hoped that the complainant will be able to discuss the issue with the member of staff concerned or another appropriate member of staff in school such as the class teacher or Head of Year.
 The school will respect the views of a complainant who indicates that he/she would have difficulty discussing the complaint with a particular member of staff.
 In these cases, the complainant should refer the complaint to the Principal/Headteacher, who may refer it to another member of staff to investigate.